 Responding to Hudbay’s “Facts”

 HudBay has posted an article it calls “The facts: Hudbay’s former operations in Guatemala” in which it says that Rosa and Margarita’s testimony regarding rapes suffered by them is “not credible”.
-For the Plaintiff’s response see “COUNTERING THE SPIN: Cross-examining HudBay Mineral’s “facts” about its mining operations in Guatemala”
+For the Plaintiff’s response see Countering the spin: Hudbay’s “facts” about its operations in Guatemala

 Choc v.
 HudBay Minerals Inc. – Adolfo Ich Chamán, a respected indigenous Mayan Q’eqchi’ community leader and an outspoken critic of harms caused by Canadian mining activities in his community, was hacked and shot to death by mine company security personnel employed at HudBay Minerals’ Fenix Mining Project near the town of El Estor, Guatemala in September 2009.
 Learn more.
 Read the legal claim.